beet-software/dorm/docs/docs/operations/index.md

 the same operation vocabulary for every engine, while the selected engine performs the storage-specific work.

+A repository is the object you call to work with one kind of record.
+First choose whether you want to create, read, change, or remove data; then use the operation that matches that action.

 ## Choose an operation by the data transition

 | Task | Operation | Main input or result |